A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Analysis of the results

 \subsection{The azimuthal gradient of the stellar velocity field}

-In the assumption of an axysimmetric potential, all velocity gradients along the changing angle $\theta$ must be zero.
+Using our method, for the first time we have obtained the estimates of the azimuth gradients of the velocity components.
+In the assumption of an axisymmetric potential, all velocity gradients along the changing angle $\theta$ must be zero.
 However, as can be seen from Figure \ref{fig:d_dtheta}, the dependencies of $dV_R/d{\theta}$ on the left and $dV_{\theta}/d{\theta}$ in the middle panel are non-zero.
-The estimation of this parameter is very important to find the correct value for the Oort parameters $A$, $B$, $C$ and $K$, as we can see from the equations (\ref{eq:Oort_A}), (\ref{eq:Oort_B}), (\ref{eq:Oort_C}) and (\ref{eq:Oort_K}).
-Using our method, we obtained the estimates of the azimuth gradient of the velocity component for the first time.

 The kinematic parameter $(1/R)dV_R/d{\theta}$ is the azimuthal gradient of the radial velocity component.
-As can be seen from Fig. \ref{fig:d_dtheta}, this gradient is a function of coordinates and it reaches values of \mbox{$\pm$(3-5) \kmskpc}.
-The estimation of this parameter is very important to determine the Galaxy rotation velocity.
+As can be seen from Fig.~\ref{fig:d_dtheta} ({\it left}), this gradient is a function of coordinates and it reaches values of \mbox{$\pm$(3-5) \kmskpc}.
+The estimation of this parameter is very important to determine the Galaxy rotation velocity, as well as to find the correct value for the Oort constants $A$, $B$, $C$ and $K$, as we can see from the equations (\ref{eq:Oort_A}), (\ref{eq:Oort_B}), (\ref{eq:Oort_C}) and (\ref{eq:Oort_K}).

 Since the parameter $(1/R)dV_R/d{\theta}$ cannot be directly estimated by the O--M model, it is conveniently put to zero in the frame of the axisymmetric rotation model.

-In Fig. \ref{fig:Vrot} we see the difference between the Galaxy rotation curves obtained in the framework of the O--M model ({\it blue dots}), and with our model, which takes into account this gradient ({\it green dots}).
-This difference in the Galactic rotation velocity reaches $\pm$10 \kms in the range of 6-12 kpc Galactocentric distances.
-In other ranges of Galactic distances, if we do not consider the parameter $(1/R)dV_R/d{\theta}$, the Galaxy rotation velocity component has a significant distortion reaching several tens of \kms.
+In Fig. \ref{fig:Vrot} we can see the difference between the Galaxy rotation curves obtained in the framework of the O--M model ({\it blue dots} - equation (\ref{eq:Vrot})), and with the model that takes into account $(1/R)dV_R/d{\theta}$ ({\it green dots}) as shown in equation (\ref{eq:Vrot_dVR}).
+This difference in the Galactic rotation velocity reaches $\pm$10 \kms in the range of 6-12 kpc in Galactocentric distances.
+At other distances, if we do not consider the parameter $(1/R)dV_R/d{\theta}$, the Galaxy rotation velocity component has a significant distortion reaching several tens of \kms.
 We can conclude that not taking into account the parameters $(1/R)dV_R/d{\theta}$ introduces a significant distortion in the determination of the Galaxy rotation curve.